oleoneto/django-clite/README.md

 ### Pull requests
-This project is a work in progress.
+Found a bug?
+Have an idea for new command?
 Contributions are very much welcome.

 ### LICENSE